 Jeff Carter, JD

+From 2015-16, Jeff served as the Executive Director of the National Adult Education Professional Development Consortium (NAEPDC) and the National Council of State Directors of Adult Education (NCSDAE)—two partner organizations, which, at the time, served together as the national association for U.S. state directors of adult education.
 Earlier in his career, Jeff was the Director of Policy and Government Affairs for ProLiteracy and later the founding Director of Adult Education Initiatives at Digital Promise, where he worked to support the development of new digital learning tools for low-skilled adults.

-He received his bachelor’s from Providence College and earned a law degree from Suffolk University Law School in Boston.
+He received his bachelor’s degree from Providence College and earned a law degree from Suffolk University Law School in Boston.